30

 ADMINISTRATIVE/RESEARCH POSITIONS

-• Member of the Studies Committee, of the International Relations Committee, and other Committees of the OUC 2016-2017.
+• Member of various OUC Committees, such as Studies Committee, Research Committee, International Relations Committee, and several others.

 • Adjunct Assistant Professor, The Cyprus Institute, STARC (2013-2016).